-To discover the best gelato in Rome Dropdown content follow Natasha Foges on a taste test.
+To discover the best gelato in Rome follow Natasha Foges on a taste test.
 She tried Roman gelato all over the city and here is her scoop along with some local gelato rules.
 Take a look.
-The information below is based on The Rough Guide to Italy Dropdown content, your travel guide for Italy Dropdown content.
+The information below is based on The Rough Guide to Italy, your travel guide for Italy.

 Rome may be awash with gourmet gelato but plenty of places still serve bland and boring.
 To avoid both and understand why the city rules when it comes to the creamiest of ice cream, follow this guide.